Bra: Modern bra

-Though the first bra, a linen and lace garment that looks almost exactly like a modern bra, was discovered in an early 15th century collection from Lengberg Castle in Tyrol, Austria, there is no other evidence of any use of bras in the 1400s.

 In 1914, the first modern bra was patented by New York publisher, activist, and socialite Caresse Crosby (born Mary Phelps Jacob).
 Frustrated with a whale bone corset that kept popping through a new party dress, she created the bra from two handkerchiefs and some ribbon to create cleavage.

 Crosby sold bras to friends for one dollar.
 Soon she founded the Fashion Form Brassière Company, with a factory in Boston staffed by two women.
 Crosby patented the first bra as "the backless brassière" in 1914.
 After making a few hundred bras and some orders from department stores, she was persuaded by her husband to close the company.
 She sold the patent to The Warner Brothers Corset Company for US$1,500.
 In the next 30 years, Warner Brothers made more than US$15 million from the design.